francesco-roscia/Dynamic-Identification-of-KUKA-LWR-IV-and-Inverse-Dynamics/README.md

 [7] Gaz.
 C., Flacco F., De Luca A., (2016), "Extracting Feasible Robot Parameters from Dynamic Coefficients using Nonlinear Optimization Methods", IEEE International Conference on Robotics and Automation (ICRA), Sweden, pp. 2075-2081.

-[8] Gaz C., Cognetti M., Oliva A., Robuo Giordano P., De Luca A., (2019), "Dynamic Identification of the Franka Emika Panda Robot With Retrieval of Feasible Parameters Using Penalty-Based Optimization", IEEE Robotics and Automation Letters Vol. 4 No.4.
+[8] Gaz C., Cognetti M., Oliva A., Robuffo Giordano P., De Luca A., (2019), "Dynamic Identification of the Franka Emika Panda Robot With Retrieval of Feasible Parameters Using Penalty-Based Optimization", IEEE Robotics and Automation Letters Vol. 4 No.4.